docker/labs/beginner/chapters/alpine.md

 / # uptime
  05:45:21 up  5:58,  0 users,  load average: 0.00, 0.01, 0.04
 ```
-Running the `run` command with the `-it` flags attaches us to an interactive tty in the container.
+Running the `run` command with the `-it` flag attaches us to an interactive tty in the container.
 Now you can run as many commands in the container as you want.
 Take some time to run your favorite commands.

 > **Danger Zone**: If you're feeling particularly adventurous you can try `rm -rf /bin` in the container.
 Make sure you run this command in the container and **not** in your laptop.
 Doing this will not make any other commands like `ls` and `grep` work.
 Once everything stops working, you can exit the container and then start it up again with the `docker run -it alpine sh` command.
 Since Docker creates a new container every time, everything should start working again.